bup/bup/README.md

     methods aren't really applicable here; bup packfiles are just too huge.
     We'll have to do it in a totally different way.
 There are lots of options.
 For now: make sure you've got lots of disk space :)

+    Until we fix this, one possible workaround is to just start a new BUP_DIR occasionally, i.e. bup-2013-10, bup-2013-11...

  - bup has never been tested on anything but Linux, MacOS, and Windows+Cygwin.